Formup/developer_tests/README.md

 ```

 # Tests
-Jest package will be installed when you run `npm install`.
+Mocha package will be installed when you run `npm install`.
 Implement comprehensive unit tests that cover as many different cases as possible.
-See https://jestjs.io/docs/getting-started for how to write tests.
-Write your tests in `index.test.js` and run them with `npm test`.
+See https://mochajs.org/#getting-started for a simple example test.
+Write your tests in `test.js` and run them with `npm test`.

 # Emphasis
 Prefer `async/await` over `.then()` syntax when dealing with promises.
 Style-wise you can choose whatever you prefer (single or double quotation marks, semi-colon at the end of lines, indentations etc.) but be consistent.